Leo Lainer

-Leopold "Leo" Lainer (born 10 September 1960) is a retired Austria international footballer who made more than 500 appearances in the Austrian Bundesliga.
+Leopold "Leo" Lainer (born 10 September 1960) is an Austrian former professional footballer who played as a defender, making more than 500 appearances in the Austrian Bundesliga.
+He made 28 appearances for the Austria national team, scoring once.

 He later worked in management and as a scout with FC Red Bull Salzburg.

 His son Stefan Lainer is also a professional footballer.

-International goals
+Career statistics

 Scores and results list Austria's goal tally first.